-These soft & fluffy oat flour pancakes are just like the old-fashioned style pancakes, but with a bonus health benefit from the raw oats.
+These fluffy vegan oat flour pancakes are just like the old-fashioned style pancakes, but provides a bonus nutrition from the rolled oats.
 Easy to make, completely gluten-free, egg-free and so darn good!

 Why use oat flour when making pancakes from scratch

-- Using oat flour when making vegan pancakes is not only a great healthy option, but also helps to achieve a nice texture.
-The natural thickening and binding abilities from the raw oats allows you to skip on using eggs!
+- Using oat flour when making vegan pancakes not only is a great healthy option, but also helps achieve a nice texture.
+The natural thickening and binding abilities from the rolled oats allows you to skip on using eggs!

-- Using raw oats also makes it a gluten-free pancake recipe.
-Simply make sure to use a oat flour or raw oats (if making your own flour) that is certified gluten-free, if necessary.
+- Using rolled oats also makes it a gluten-free pancake recipe.
+Simply make sure to use an oat flour or rolled oats (if making your own flour) that are certified gluten-free, if necessary.
 Also, check out my buckwheat banana pancakes for another gluten-free breakfast recipe.

-- Raw oats are also fairly inexpensive.
+- Rolled oats are fairly inexpensive.
 You will save a bunch skipping on the premix and make them from scratch.

 - It is so convenient!
-Raw oats are usually a staple in most households, so you can simply grind your own flour and make pancakes any time with not much planning.
+Rolled oats are usually a staple in most households, so you can easily grind your own flour (using a blender) and make pancakes any time with not much planning.

-To prepare these healthy and homemade pancakes, you will only need a few simple ingredients.
+To prepare these healthy vegan pancakes, you will only need a few simple ingredients.
 And I bet you already have everything in your house!